NREL/EnergyPlus/design/FY2023/NFP-MultistageEconomizer.md

 No transition files will be needed since the default will be wired to the current approach.

 A new example file based on `UnitarySystem_MultiSpeedDX.idf` will be created to showcase the new feature.
+It will apply the new feature to all "multi-speed" coils: `Coil:Cooling:DX`, `Coil:Cooling:DX:MultiSpeed`, and `Coil:Cooling:DX:VariableSpeed`.

 ## Design Document ##
 Based on the information presented above, the following design plan only pertains to sensible load-based control for unitary systems.
 It is also assumed that the economizer stages/speeds align with the system's cooling speed's air flow ratios.